-A digitised, transparent and simple process means that the return quickly becomes a competitive advantage.
+A digitized, transparent and simple process means that the return quickly becomes a competitive advantage.
 The return, the part of the buyer’s journey that is widely disliked, instead becomes a friction-free experience.
 There are also many monetary reasons why you should move away from a manual approach, to a digitised and automated flow.
 Here is why.

 To work manually with return management

 Handling the return manually at the warehouse is becoming increasingly time-consuming.
 Not only because e-commerce has experienced explosive growth in the past year, but also because more e-retailers are becoming aware of alternatives to returns, such as exchanges.

 Manual handling of a return means that: information about what is on the way is completely excluded, that each return needs to be registered by hand into the warehouse systems, and in some cases, into several other systems.
 Additionally, customers rarely receive updates about their return and contact customer service for information.

 As with much else, there are huge gains in digitizing the returns management process in your warehouse.

 Advantages of digitized warehouse return handling

 - Eliminate handwritten return slips

 - See exactly how many returns are on the way